philanc/slua/README.md

 ### License

 Lua and all extension libraries are distributed under the terms of their respective licenses (MIT or equivalent).
-See LICENSE files in directories lua, luafilesystem, luasocket, and the file lpeg.html in directory lpeg.
+See LICENSE files in directories lua, luafilesystem, and the file lpeg.html in directory lpeg.

-Mtcp, luazen and the tweetnacl Lua wrapper are distributed under the MIT License.
+Luazen, mtcp, the tweetnacl Lua wrapper are distributed under the MIT License.
 The "tweet" NaCl core implementation is public domain, by Daniel Bernstein et al.

+The luazen library includes some code from various authors (see src/luazen):
+- base64 functions by Luiz Henrique de Figueiredo (public domain)
+- base58 functions by Luke Dashjr (MIT)
+- md5, sha1 by Cameron Rich (BSD)

 Copyright (c) 2015  Phil Leblanc